 I've driven almost all the gas/electric hybrids out there and even Honda's FCX Clarity hydrogen fuel cell sedan, and all of them are varying degrees of remarkable in their acceleration, interior quiet and, of course, high mileage.

-2009-11-30-_mg_0596.jpg Andrew Farah, Volt's chief engineer, with his baby
+Andrew Farah, Volt's chief engineer, with his baby

 In the hybrids we're used to seeing, the car runs mostly on the gasoline engine with assists from the electric motor; Volt turns this around by making the electric motor the only drive system.
 A 1.4 liter 4-cylinder gas engine, which has no connection to the front wheels, is used to keep the batteries charged during the drive.
 This also means if there is a major failure in the battery or electric drive system, the gasoline engine is useless for keeping the car moving.
 So you can theoretically be stranded in a four-cylinder gasoline engine car with a full tank of fuel.